thomasgermain/vaillant-component/README.md

 - `vaillant.remove_quick_mode` don't tell me you don't get it
 - `vaillant.set_quick_veto` to set a quick veto for a climate entity
 - `vaillant.remove_quick_veto` to remove a quick veto for a climate entity
+- `vaillant.request_hvac_update` to tell vaillant API to fetch data from your installation and made them avaible in the API

 This will allow you to create some buttons in UI to activate/deactivate quick mode or holiday mode with a single click